Studies of various industrial samples

 The real operational conditions of helicopter rotor blades applying Non-Destructive Testing technologies

 investigated on RAD

-The used three NDT methods give complementary information upon the investigated object.
+The used three NDT methods gave complementary information upon the investigated object.
 The DNR is capable of investigating the irregularities in the fiber-glass/epoxy honeycomb structures.
 The details of metal parts and contactor of the heating elements are shown by DXR.
 The Statistical Energy Analysis (SEA) and other Vibration Diagnostic (VD) methods are suitable for identifying small changes of structural damping.
 The ut supra mentioned measurements can be performed at the Dynamic Radiography Station (DRS) of the Budapest reactor where the necessary development, regarding the extension of the dimensions of the investigated object, has been carried out.
-As a result the working place can inspect 10 m long and 0.7 m wide targets by neutron and X-ray radiography and by VD.
-The main goal of the present study was to demonstrate the applicability of the DRS technique in revealing the defects of the composite structures of helicopter rotor blades for the Hungarian Air Force (Fig. 1).
+As a result the station is capable of inspecting 10 m long and 0.7 m wide targets by neutron and X-ray radiography and by VD.
+The main goal of the described study was to demonstrate the applicability of the DRS technique in revealing the defects of the composite structures of helicopter rotor blades for the Hungarian Air Force (Fig. 1).